-What: Sheldon Lake Environmental Learning Center.
-A former fish hatchery "gone wild" forms the core of a 40-acre nature learning center featuring trails, ponds, and wildlife.
+What: A former fish hatchery "gone wild" forms the core of a 40-acre nature learning center featuring trails, ponds, wildlife and an 82-foot tower from which you can see the whole park, Houston, and the San Jacinto Monument..
 All facilities and trails are ADA accessible.
-We are located in northeast Houston two miles east of Beltway 8, at 15315 Beaumont Highway (Business Hwy.
-90).

 Who: Groups of 50 or less from public and private schools, Scout groups, senior citizens, families, and special interest organizations.
 Everyone is encouraged to visit on their own, attend a program or take a guided tour lead by staff naturalists or volunteers.

 When: Programming is offered Tuesday through Sunday, 9 a.m. - 5 p.m.